Actindo-AG/Documentation/Channels/Integration/02_ManageVariantSets.md

 2. In the *Defining attributes* box or *Changeable attributes* box, select the checkboxes of the attributes you want to remove.
   The [DELETE] button is displayed in the editing toolbar above the attribute list.

-3. Click the [DELETE] button in the toolbar.
+3. Click the [DELETE] button in the editing toolbar.
   The attribute is removed from the list.

 4. Click the [SAVE] button in the upper right corner.